Michael X

-Michael X (17 August 1933 – 16 May 1975), born Michael de Freitas, was a Trinidad and Tobago-born self-styled black revolutionary and civil rights activist in 1960s London.
+Michael X (17 August 1933 – 16 May 1975), born Michael de Freitas, was a Trinidad and Tobago-born self-styled black revolutionary, convicted murderer, and civil rights activist in 1960s London.
 He was also known as Michael Abdul Malik and Abdul Malik.
 Convicted of murder in 1972, Michael X was executed by hanging in 1975 in Port of Spain's Royal Gaol.

 Biography

 Michael de Freitas was born in Belmont, Port of Spain, Trinidad and Tobago, to an "Obeah-practising black woman from Barbados and an absent Portuguese father from St Kitts".
 Encouraged by his mother to pass for white, "Red Mike" was a headstrong youth and was expelled from school at the age of 14.
-In 1957 he emigrated to the United Kingdom, where he settled in London and worked as an enforcer and frontman for Peter Rachman, the notorious slum landlord.
+In 1957, he emigrated to the United Kingdom, where he settled in London and worked as an enforcer and frontman for Peter Rachman, the notorious slum landlord.
 He professed to dislike the role, but it paid for his lifestyle.
 Appearing to look for a way out, he became involved in the radical politics and groups active in and around Notting Hill.

 By the mid-1960s, he had become known as Michael X. "Michael X" became a well-known exponent of Black Power in London.
 Writing in The Observer in 1965, Colin McGlashan called him the "authentic voice of black bitterness."

 In 1965, under the name Abdul Malik, he founded the Racial Adjustment Action Society (RAAS).

-In 1967 he was involved with the counterculture/hippie organisation the London Free School (LFS) through his contact with John "Hoppy" Hopkins, which both helped widen the reach of the group, at least in the Notting Hill area, and create problems with local police who disliked his involvement.
+In 1967, he was involved with the counterculture/hippie organisation the London Free School (LFS) through his contact with John "Hoppy" Hopkins, which both helped widen the reach of the group, at least in the Notting Hill area, and create problems with local police who disliked his involvement.
 Michael and the LFS were instrumental in organising the first outdoor Notting Hill Carnival later that year.

 Later that year, he became the first non-white person to be charged and imprisoned under the UK's Race Relations Act, which was designed to protect Britain's Black and Asian populations from discrimination.
 He was sentenced to 12 months in prison, having been arrested on the accusation of using words likely to stir up hatred "against a section of the public in Great Britain distinguished by colour".
-This was after his speech at an event in Reading when he said, referring to the Notting Hill race riots: "In 1958 I saw white savages kicking black women in the streets and black brothers running away.
+This was after his speech at an event in Reading when he said, referring to the Notting Hill race riots: "In 1958, I saw white savages kicking black women in the streets and black brothers running away.
 If you ever see a white laying hands on a black woman, kill him immediately."
 He also said "white men have no soul".